 A multitude of state and federal laws and regulations govern private placements, including:

-Offerings exempt under Rule 504 are relatively simple to prepare and can generally be undertaken by the offeror without substantial outside professional expenses.
-The JOBS Act of 2012 allows offerings to be made through any form of general solicitation or advertising..
+Offerings exempt under Rule 504 are simpler to prepare.
+Therefore, they can be undertaken by the offeror without substantial outside professional expenses.
+The JOBS Act of 2012 allows offerings to be made through general solicitation or advertising.

 For Rule 505 offerings over $2 million, financial statement conditions include the following:

-Rule 506 requires detailed disclosure of relevant information to potential investors; the extent of disclosure depends on the dollar size of the offering.
+Rule 506 requires detailed disclosure of information to potential investors; the extent of disclosure depends on the dollar size of the offering.
 For offerings over $2 million, the issuer must provide audited financial statements.
 Offerings under $2 million follow Reg A as a guide, with an additional requirement for a certified balance sheet.

-From an investor’s perspective, here are some important compliance features of Regulation D:
+Here are some important compliance features of Regulation D:

 Table 1: Summary of Private Placements Characteristics, Per Reg D